MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

       - Silver customer anything between 250-500 medium risk
       - Silver customer anything below 250  low risk

-One additional regulation that needs to be implemented is:

 - If the customer billing address is in the state on Texas, California or Florida the dispute should be consider of higher risk.